jkup/jonkuperman.com/content/blog/on-leaving-a-great-job/index.md

 A bit of personal news, today is my last day at Adobe.

 I've had such a fantastic run at Adobe.
 The people are just incredible.
 I got to work on so many cool products across the Creative Cloud.
-I worked on web apps, desktop apps, services, shared components, contribute to our design system and helped lead three amazing projects.
+I worked on web apps, desktop apps, services, shared components, contributed to our design system and helped lead three amazing projects.

 So, why am I leaving?